Santa Anita Park: History

-At Santa Anita standardbred racing was also conducted.
+At Santa Anita, harness racing was also conducted.

 At Santa Anita Park's European-style paddock there are statues of jockeys George Woolf, Johnny Longden, Bill Shoemaker and Laffit Pincay Jr. plus a memorial bust of announcer Joe Hernandez and one of trainer Charlie Whittingham with his dog, Toby.
 There is also a lifesize bronze of Seabiscuit in the walking ring at Seabiscuit Court; a similar bronze of John Henry was unveiled near the Seabiscuit statue in December 2009.
 Buried near the paddock is Emperor of Norfolk, the best horse Lucky Baldwin ever owned, along with three other great Baldwin horses: Volante, Silver Cloud, and Rey El Santa Anita, all four of them winners of the prestigious American Derby.
 In 2012, a lifesize bronze of Zenyatta was unveiled prior to the running of the race renamed in her honor.

 Since 1950, Santa Anita Park has annually presented the George Woolf Memorial Jockey Award to a rider who demonstrates high standards of personal and professional conduct, on and off the racetrack.

 South African native Trevor Denman served as Santa Anita's full-time announcer from the 1983 Oak Tree meet until his retirement from the position in 2015.
 Denman is noted for his calls beginning with "And awaaay they go..." and his distinctive gravelly voice.
-Queensland, Australia native Michael Wrona was chosen to succeed Denman in March 2016, and continued through fall 2018.
-Frank Mirahmadi took over after that.
+Queensland, Australia native Michael Wrona was chosen to succeed Denman in March 2016.
+At the end of 2018, The Stronach Group named Frank Mirahmadi as Santa Anita's announcer.

 Starting in 2014, Santa Anita began adding more racing cards due to the closure of Hollywood Park Racetrack, hosting Hollywood Park's old spring dates from late April until June.

-In mid-March 2020, due to the COVID-19 outbreak, racing resumed without fans; two weeks later, racing was suspended until it returned on Friday, May 15, 2020.
+In mid-March 2020, due to the COVID-19 outbreak, racing resumed without fans; two weeks later, racing was suspended until May 15, 2020.

+During the January 2025 Southern California wildfires Santa Anita's parking lots were used to distribute relief supplies to affected residents, as well as for emergency staging for agencies including Southern California Edison.
+Three days of live racing were cancelled due to fire and air quality concerns, as the track lay near to the Eaton Fire.

+In April 2025 the International Federation for Equestrian Sports (FEI) announced that Santa Anita Park had been selected to host the equestrian events for the 2028 Summer Olympics.